rifkatunda/marconimllab/README.md

 # marconimllab
-This repository contains the scripts for the Marconi Society Machine Learning Laboratory.
+This repository contains the scripts for the Marconi Society Machine Learning Laboratory website.